brieespo/ChildcareCosts/README.md

 ### Instructions and Requirements
 1. Clone the Repo.
-2. Optionally, you can download anaconda [here](https://www.anaconda.com/download)
+2. [Optional] Download the latest version of anaconda [here](https://www.anaconda.com/download)
-3. Review the requirements.txt file included to view the packages I had installed.
+3. Review the requirements.txt file included to view the full list packages I had installed.
 4. Minimum package requirements are pandas, numpy, matplotlib.pyplot, and seaborn.
-5. If you wish, activate a virtual environment using "python3 -m venv venv" and install the required packages.
+5. [Optional] Activate a virtual environment using "python3 -m venv venv" and install the required packages.
-6. Download the .csv files and the .ipynb file.
+6. If you do not have Jupyter Notebook installed, type pip install jupyterlab into the terminal.
 7. Run Jupyter Notebook from the terminal by typing "Jupyter Notebook"
 8. You may now Run All or run each cell in the notebook individually (in order) as you interact with the notebook.